N-Tahiri/Currency_Converter/README.md

-# Currency_Converter as a Chrome extension
+# Currency Converter - Chrome extension
 This is a small project to get familiar with fetch-API, Json, building extensions and some other technologies.
 The converter will focus on converting limited number of currencies to USD-dollar for the moment.
 Why ? because I got more important projects to work on, in React and NodeJs.
 This project can be used to build more complicated extension, with more currencies and features.